-Florence may be one of the world’s most popular destinations year-round but even here, it’s possible to experience local life just steps from the main attractions.
-Leave the crowds behind at the Duomo and wander over to Oltrarno, a vibrant neighbourhood where Florentines have been hiding out for years.
-Filled with artisanal boutiques, art galleries and trendy eateries – not to mention, ample parks and gardens – it will please culture hunters and nature enthusiasts alike.
+Florence may be one of the world’s most popular destinations year-round, but it’s possible to experience local life just steps from the main attractions.
+Leave the crowds behind at the Duomo and wander over to Oltrarno, a vibrant neighbourhood where Florentines have been hiding for years.
+Packed with artisanal boutiques, art galleries and trendy eateries – not to mention ample parks and gardens – it will please culture hunters and nature enthusiasts alike.

 This expansive part of the city runs from Santo Spirito to San Frediano and is best explored on foot: don’t be afraid to get lost in the picturesque alleyways and enjoy the neighbourhood’s unique mix of historic venues and Renaissance architecture punctuated by contemporary art galleries and plenty of whimsical street art.